 Have you ever felt the frustration of unmet expectations quickly turn into intense negative emotions?
-Bound in bitterness, it is sometimes hard to see a way out.
+When we get bound in bitterness, it is sometimes hard to see a way out.
 I recently had frustrations quickly escalate into negative emotions that sent me spiraling.

 I’ve always looked forward to the “empty nesting” phase of our life.
 The time to pursue new hobbies, interests, and travel has always held a special appeal.

 My expectations took the sting out of each of our kids leaving home.
 I felt reassured they would be back; we would be together again as a family and the separation would be temporary.
 I’m sure it was my mind’s way of coping with the loss and handling the stress a mamma feels when her kids leave her for a life of their own.
 These unrealistic expectations are where it began.